 According to Amazon review website Kommando Tech, there are currently more than 2.5 million sellers on Amazon Marketplace.
 So is it easy to sell on Amazon?
 To understand this question, you must first know what you want.
 To do this, let’s divide Amazon sellers into three fundamental types.

 eCommerce novices wondering, “is it easy to sell on Amazon?” may be surprised to hear that not every product page belongs to the company that owns the item.
 Dropshippers promote and “host” a product on their sales page, while the supplier holds the inventory and a third party (like Amazon) handles fulfillment.

 Dropshippers use their platforms to sell the products of other brands.
 This concept may mean an Amazon store, but it does not have to happen through Amazon to be considered dropshipping.

 Dropshippers love Amazon.
 If you start a dropshipping business today, in 2021, you will have your work cut out for you.
 The competition is harsh, and you may find that you cannot make enough sales to justify the marketing expenses at first.

 To avoid this, you must choose your products with care.
 Many dropshippers decide to hire a team to build out the initial store and create Amazon automation processes to keep the dropshipping store profitable through the challenging parts.

 So what does it take to start a successful Amazon business?
 One of the most demanding components involves marketing and customer retention.
-Investing in an Amazon store management service is one way to make this easier for yourself.
-It is a form of long-term investment with low-risk returns.
+The benefits of working with an Amazon store management service vastly outweigh your initial start-up costs and allow you to reach your passive income goals easier over time.

 Getting a product in front of the right set of eyes is neither free nor automatic.
 Amazon provides plenty of tools and methods for a business to get this right.
 Still, any individual business’s success is often the effect of thousands of dollars invested and hundreds of hours spent learning and practicing marketing strategies.